Olivia Hamilton (actress)

 Olivia Hamilton (born June 3, 1987) is an American actress and producer.
-She is best known for her roles in the films La La Land (2016), First Man (2018), and Babylon (2022), which were all directed by her husband Damien Chazelle.
+She is best known for her roles in the films La La Land (2016), First Man (2018) and Babylon (2022), all of which were directed by her husband, Damien Chazelle.
+(Note: Attributed to multiple references:)

 In 2013, she founded the PLAY initiative, an organization dedicated to encouraging and injecting more fun and playfulness into people's lives while reconnecting them with their inner child.
-According to the foundation's website, PLAY is a two hour guided experience.
+According to the foundation's website, PLAY is a two-hour guided experience.

 Hamilton is also president of the Women's Foundation of California Board of Directors.

 Education

 A former McKinsey & Company consultant and employee of Goldman Sachs, Hamilton is a graduate of Princeton University where she received a bachelor's degree in economics and finance.
 She also worked at GuideVine Technologies for over two years.
 "I studied economics in college because I knew I was good at it, and I wanted to be a 4.0 student, so I only took classes that were subjective where I could guarantee an 'A'.
 I do love economics, but I sort of had a midlife crisis, and decided to quit my job in New York and study acting.
 It was like a 'leap and net will appear' moment," Hamilton told WWD.